fetchai/uAgents/python/docs/api/uagents/network.md

 **Returns**:

-- `Any` - The endpoints associated with the agent's registration.
+- `List[AgentEndpoint]` - The endpoints associated with the agent's registration.

 <a id="src.uagents.network.AlmanacContract.get_protocols"></a>